vespa-engine/documentation/en/faq.md

 </ol-->
 <!-- ToDo: move this to the doc itself and link from here - and add something useful ... -->

+#### Does Vespa work with Java 20?
+Vespa uses Java 17 - it will support 20 some time in the future.

+#### How to write debug output from a custom component?
+Use `System.out.println` to write text to the [vespa.log](reference/logs.html).

 {:.faq-section}